sonnenstuhl/sonnenstuhl.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Daniel Sonnenstuhl is a PhD Candidate at the University of Chicago, in the Harris School of Public Policy.
+His research focuses on better understanding the implications of low-income countries' institutions on people lives and the choices they make.

 {style="text-align: justify;"}